Cambodia's Hun Sen receives pledges of support during visit to Beijing - ExBulletin

 Despite its small size, Cambodia has become an important partner for China, which was the main supporter of the communist Khmer Rouge regime in the 1970s, whose radical policies are responsible for the deaths of an estimated 1.7 million people. .

-In June, China and Cambodia inaugurated a naval port expansion project that raised concerns from the United States and others that it could give Beijing a strategically important military outpost. important in the Gulf of Thailand.
+In June, China and Cambodia inaugurated a naval port expansion project it raised fears in the United States and others that it could give Beijing a strategically important military outpost in the Gulf of Thailand.

 In 2019, Hun Sen reportedly granted China the right to establish a military base at Ream Naval Base.
 He has long denied this, saying Cambodia’s constitution prohibits foreign military installations.